Clerics | Photos & Coordinates | Sources

 St. Matthew’s Anglican Cathedral (October 2012)

 St. Matthew’s Anglican Cathedral (November 2017)

 Interior of the St. Matthew’s Anglican Cathedral (November 2017)

 denoted by symbol on the map above

-Historic Sites of Manitoba: St. George’s Anglican Church (Isabel Street, Winnipeg)
+Historic Sites of Manitoba: St. Mary’s Anglican Church (401 First Street, Brandon)

-We thank Robert Thomas and Jordan Makichuk for providing additional information used here.
+We thank Nathan Kramer, Sandy Jasper, and George Penner for providing additional information used here.